A TB levy for cattle is collected at slaughter to help fund the TBfree programme. The rates are different for beef and dairy.

 PICA farmers may identify individual cattle or deer that cannot safely or practicably be tagged and are being sent directly to slaughter.
-In these instances, the PICA may choose not to NAIT tag these animals under the exemption provision of the NAIT Act.
+In these instances, the PICA may choose not to NAIT tag these animals, but must declare them as UTT and get an exemption from tagging.

 The UTT levy applies only to UTT cattle or deer arriving at a processor.
 An Unsafe to tag (UTT) levy of $13 (plus GST) per head applies to these animals.